 Where can I use it?

-The Tria 4X can be used on the entire body (with some exceptions!)
+The Tria Laser 4X can be used on the entire body (with a few exceptions!)

 It is designed to work anywhere from the upper lip downwards.
 This is due to sensitivity of the skin on the face and in order to avoid burning and permanent damage.

-There are other areas where we cannot recommend you use the Tria laser and these are areas where your skin is darker or more sensitive.
+There are other areas where we cannot recommend you use the Tria laser hair removal device, and these are areas where your skin is darker or more sensitive.

 Sorry ladies but if you were hoping to get a full downstairs permanent hair removal solution we can’t in good conscience recommend it.